 |Repayment?||6% of income over £21,000 per year, commencing from April following completion.
 Interest charged at RPI+3%.|

-For more information see Martin Lewis’ excellent Guide to Part Time Student Loans at the Money Saving Expert website, or see the article on the Money Saving Expert website.
+For more information see Martin Lewis’ excellent Guide to Part Time Student Loans at the Money Saving Expert website.

 Student finance eligibility is different if you live in Wales, Scotland and Northern Ireland: